Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 In this part of the city, you can also find many designer shops with handcrafted goods.
 In addition, you can find many bars and restaurants in Vesterbro.
 This part of the city used to be an industrial district, but today it’s the epicenter of the city’s nightlife.

-If you enjoy great views, climb the spiral walkway to the top of the 35-meters-high Round Tower.
+If you enjoy great views, climb the spiral walkway to the top of the 35-meter-high Round Tower.
 That astronomical observatory from the 17th century can offer a gorgeous panoramic view of Copenhagen.

 Did you know that Copenhagen is the most bicycle-friendly city in the world?
 One of the most interesting ways to experience this Scandinavian city is to book a guided bike tour.
 The Canal Tour is also an excellent way to explore Copenhagen.